lkania/CDOT/README.md

 ### Detection of high-p_T W-bosons experiments (WTagging)

-To get the classifier as well as the decorrelated classifier outputs for the WTagging experiment run the following commands.
+For the WTgging experiement, you can ontain the output of the correlated and decorrelated classifiers by running the following command.

 ```
 unzip ./cdot/WTaggingTest.csv.zip -d ./cdot/
 Rscript ./cdot/WTaggingCDOT.R
 ```

-The code outputs a file called `./cdot/WTaggingDecorrelated.Rdata` that contains the training, validation and test data sets.
-Each data set has a column `h` that provides the classifier output and a column `Trans_h` that provides the transformed decorrelated classifier output for the corresponding data set.
-Alternatevely, you can obtain `./cdot/WTaggingDecorrelated.Rdata` by running the following command.
+After the script finishes, the file `./cdot/WTaggingDecorrelated.Rdata` is available.
+It contains the training, validation and test data sets.
+Each data set has a column
+`h` that provides the classifier output and a column `Trans_h` that provides the decorrelated classifier output for each observation.
+Alternatevely, you can obtain the file `./cdot/WTaggingDecorrelated.Rdata` by running the following command.

 ```
 unzip ./cdot/WTaggingDecorrelated.Rdata.zip -d ./cdot/
 ```

-Finally, run the following command to produce figures 1, 3 and 4.
+To produce figures 1, 3 and 4, run the following command.

 ```
 Rscript ./cdot/WTaggingPlots.R